 Bullying Prevention and Equity & Inclusive Strategies, Education Programs/Activities

-School Bullying Prevention and Equity & Inclusive Goals(s):
+School Bullying Prevention and Equity & Inclusive Goal(s):

-- Promote an affirming school culture that celebrates diversity.
+- To foster an affirming school culture at Ponsonby PS that celebrates diversity and connection.

 Bullying Prevention and Equity & Inclusive, Education Programs and Activities: